zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/importanthotkeys.md

 ---
 ![full_layout_v3](../../../../keybinds/full_layout_v3.png)

 Only newly added or changed vanilla hotkeys are listed here.
-Listed alongside each keybind you will see where you can change this keybind.
 If you do not see a keybind here, then it is as it is in vanilla.
 Let me know if you find this is not the case!

 ## Regarding changing your keybinds

 If you want to change keybinds in game with your keyboard, you **must** unplug your controllers.
 Otherwise, you will be unable to do so.

+Listed alongside each keybind you will see where you can change that keybind.

 ## LamasTinyHUD